2DegreesInvesting/tilt.eu.taxonomy/README.md

 ### EU Taxonomy Activities’ keywords

-A small subset of 6 taxonomy activities are selected.
+This prototype focuses on a small subset of 7 taxonomy activities which are shown below.
 Each taxonomy activity is assigned domain-specific keywords which are chosen manually and with the help of OpenAI’s ChatGPT model.
 They are used to improve the quality of the match between Ecoinevnt activities and EU Taxonomy activities by searching each keyword in the matched ecoinvent activity.
 Only those EU Taxonomy activities are selected as good matches which have at least one keyword present in the matched ecoinvent activity.

 ``` r
 eu_tax_activities_keywords